-Steve Anchell is internationally published with his fine art work exhibited in galleries and private collections.
-Since his first exhibit in 1974, his work has been in sixty exhibits, including twenty-eight solo exhibits.
+Steve Anchell is internationally published with his fine artwork exhibited in galleries and private collections.
+Since his first exhibit in 1974, his work has been in more than sixty shows, including twenty-nine solo exhibits.

-His three books, The Darkroom Cookbook, The Variable Contrast Printing Manual, and The Film Developing Cookbook are international bestsellers.
+Steve has written two books on digital, Digital Photo Assignments, and Mirrorless Interchangeable Lens Cameras: Getting the most from your MILC.
+Both are popular with photo educators.
+His three books on film, The Darkroom Cookbook, The Variable Contrast Printing Manual, and The Film Developing Cookbook are international bestsellers.
 Photo-Eye Books of Santa Fe named The Variable Contrast Printing Manual the best technical title of 1997.
-In 2001 The Nude at Big Sur, was published by Cold Creek Press.
-Focal Press will release his fifth book, Digital Photo Assignments, on August 26, 2015.
+In 2001 The Nude at Big Sur was published by Cold Creek Press.